FAQ

 What’s this PF_SECTION crap?

 Most files are either fully-generated by Project Forge, or completely custom to your application.
-Some files are managed but also support custom code.
+Rarely, files are managed but also support custom code.
 The text you place inside a PF_SECTION will be preserved when your project is updated.

 What administrative functions are available?